 Palliative care is designed to help people who have a serious illness.
-The illness may be cancer that is not curable.
-Or it could be another chronic (ongoing) or life-threatening illness or health issue.
+The illness may chronic (ongoing) or life-threatening.
+This includes a form of cancer that is not curable.
 Palliative care helps these people have the best possible quality of life in their final stage.
 The focus of palliative care is not on dying or trying to find a cure.
 The focus is on treating the whole person to improve their remaining life.

 The main goals of palliative care are:

-Palliative care involves a partnership between the person who is ill, their family and friends, and the health care team.
+Palliative care involves a partnership between the person who is ill, his or her family and friends, and the health care team.
 This team may include a doctor, nurse, social worker, counselor, and spiritual advisor.

 Palliative care is different from hospice care.
 Hospice care begins when treatment has stopped and the patient will not survive.
 The patient will be made as comfortable as possible through the end of his or her life.
-They and their family will also receive emotional and practical support as they prepare for death.
+The individual and his or her family also will receive emotional and practical support as they prepare for death.

 Path to well being

 Palliative care can occur at home or in a hospital or hospice facility.
 The person who is ill and their family should decide which option is best.
 Before making this choice, you should learn about the pros and cons of each care setting.
 It can be helpful to talk with a doctor or other members of the health care team.
 It may be possible to receive care at home for a while and then move into a hospital or hospice facility as the illness progresses.
 If a person prefers to receive care at home, ask the doctor for information on local support programs.
 For example, some programs offer the services of respite care workers.
 These workers manage the person’s care for a few hours each day to give the primary caregivers a break.

 As a person’s illness advances, he or she may have a number of symptoms.
 These can include:

 These symptoms can be managed with treatment.
 A person who is sick should not try to “be strong” and tolerate pain or other symptoms.
 This can have a negative effect on their physical and emotional state.
 They should tell their care team about any symptoms they have.